Asintotoo/ColorLib/README.md

 </dependencies>
 ```

-**Note**: ColorLib uses external Libraries that requires Shading in order to be used in your Minecraft Plugin, plese include the following in your *pom.yml*
+**Note**: ColorLib uses external Libraries that requires Shading in order to be used in your Minecraft Plugin, please include the following in your *pom.xml*
 ```xml
 <build>
         <plugins>